Skip to content

 means that we had to manually verify the value of each character.

-As final note, we would like to state that an, in our eyes, unrealistic amount
+As final note, we would like to state that a

 read.
 The local binary pattern method has proven to work on this set, and as